The three steps to CPA status

 To satisfy Your Experience you must submit a claims application that provides details of 36 months of experience and 10 skills.
 Your application must be signed-off by a CPA, FCPA or equivalent member of an International Federation of Accountants (IFAC) member body.

-If you believe you're eligible to advance to CPA status but have not received notification from CPA Australia, contact us.
+If you believe you're eligible to advance to CPA status but have not received notification from CPA Australia within a month of finishing your requirements, please contact us.

 When can you use the CPA designation?

 As soon as you have received email confirmation from us about your new CPA status, you can start to use your CPA designation.

 Remember to update your online profiles, business cards and resume.